-Hydrogenated Lecithin is the product of controlled hydrogenation of Lecithin.
-Lecithin is a naturally occurring mixture of the diglycerides of stearic, palmitic, and oleic acids, linked to the choline ester of phosphoric acid, phosphatidylcholine.
-There is a balance between the amount of phosphatidylcholine present, the melting/softening point of the hydrogenated lecithin and the difficulty in getting the product to smoothly disperse in water.
-As the phosphatidylcholine level goes above 50% the product becomes very difficult to work with.
 Hydrogenated Lecithin has all the good qualities of natural lecithin, yet its stability is greatly improved.
+There’s a balance between the amount of phosphatidylcholine present, the melting point of hydrogenated lecithin, and the difficulty in getting the product to smoothly disperse in water.
+As the phosphatidylcholine level goes above 50 percent, the product becomes very difficult to work with.

-Ally-Lecithsol, hydrogenated lecithin, self-emulsifies to form stable dispersions/colloidal solutions when adequately mixed in water between 60–80°C. It is capable of carrying a fairly large concentration of other oils into such stable dispersions.
+Ally-Lecithsol is derived from soybean.
+Since in today’s world it’s virtually impossible to source guaranteed non-GMO soybeans, Ally-Lecithsol likewise cannot be guaranteed to be non-GMO.
+Ally-Lecithsol, hydrogenated lecithin, self-emulsifies to form stable dispersions/colloidal solutions when adequately mixed in water between 60–80°C. It’s capable of carrying a fairly large concentration of other oils into such stable dispersions.

-Because of the possibility of nitrosamine formation, hydrogenated lecithin should not be used in cosmetic products in which N-nitroso compounds may be formed.
-Non-ionic emulsions or anionic emulsions that do not use amines at all are therefore preferred.
+Hydrogenated lecithin has been found to be safe in leave-on products when used up to 15 percent.³ Because of the possibility of nitrosamine formation, hydrogenated lecithin shouldn’t be used in cosmetic products in which N-nitroso compounds may form.
+Non-ionic emulsions or anionic emulsions that don’t use amines at all are therefore preferred.

 |Derived from soy lecithin

 |Full hydrogenation of natural soy lecithin

 Total yeast and mold: ≤100cfu/g

 |Unopened,12 months from date of manufacture

 |Store in a cool, dry place, away from sunlight

 (Not to be used as specifications)

 |White to pale yellowish powder

 |Loss on drying

 |Residue on ignition

-i C Puglia, L Rizza, A Offerta, F Gasparri, V Giannini, F Bonina.
+- C Puglia, L Rizza, A Offerta, F Gasparri, V Giannini, F Bonina.
 Formulation strategies to modulate the topical delivery of anti-inflammatory compounds.
 Journal of Cosmetic Science 64, 10/22/2014

 - H Käfer.
 Natural Cosmetic Raw Materials, Linz, Freya Verlag, 3rd Edition 2012

-iii Z Fiume.
+- Z Fiume.
 Final report on the safety assessment of Lecithin and Hydrogenated Lecithin.
 International Journal of Toxicology.
 2001;20 Suppl 1:21-45.